 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-NLF: Boards must obtain prior approval from TWC to spend CCF funds on quality improvement activities (effective October 1, 2018).
+NLF: Boards must obtain prior approval from TWC to spend CCF funds on quality improvement activities.

 NLF: Boards must be aware that approval from TWC is contingent on the Board: